 Easy seven-step program

-2. Think fit: Target the field or fields that best fit your education and career background, as well as the geographic area where you want to work.
+1. Make sure your LinkedIn profile is set up with all the information potential employers would want to see in a resume.2.
+Think fit: Target the field or fields that best fit your education and career background, as well as the geographic area where you want to work.

 3. Targeting your desired geographic area as well as your field or fields of interest, boost your Connections to at least 200 people using the "People You Many Know" tool.
 This step will take at least a couple weeks, but bigger truly is better in this case.